NandishDPatel/PediBot/README.md

 # Future Works

-I would definitely like to add more textbooks of pediatrics in future and make this app as reliable as possible
+We would definitely like to add more textbooks of pediatrics in future and make this app as reliable as possible.